 Law centres offer direct services to the public, as well as taking more complex cases that have been referred to them by local agencies or law firms.
 They also work with and support local community groups on legal issues and have become innovative in providing cutting-edge services, such as telephone advice schemes that have been taken up by other branches of the profession.

 Most law centres receive grants from local authorities and from charities such as The Big Lottery Fund.
 Government cuts to funding have led to severe financial insecurity.
 Despite this, support – and the need – for law centres has remained strong.
 Most staff at law centres give their time voluntarily.

-Citizens Advice provides a service similar to law centres at around 3,400 locations throughout the United Kingdom.
+Citizens Advice provides a service similar to law centres at around 2,500 community locations throughout England and Wales.
 Information and advice is delivered in person, and by telephone and email, to millions of people every year.
 Advisers can help fill out forms, write letters, negotiate on behalf of clients and represent them at courts or tribunals in matters ranging from debt and benefits to housing, employment and immigration.
 Most Citizens Advice centres offer legal advice and employ their own lawyers.

-What is the role of the lawyer in a law centre?
+What’s the role of lawyers in a law centre?

 How to apply

-Salaries differ from centre to centre, but generally speaking they are in line with local authority salary pay scales.
+Salaries differ from centre to centre, but they’re in line with local authority salary pay scales.